standoge/api-el-salvador/README.md

 # Departments and Municipalities of El Salvador

-An API to make queries about El Salvador departaments and its municipalities, incluiding their zip codes developed with [FastAPI](https://fastapi.tiangolo.com/).
+An API to make queries about El Salvador departaments and its municipalities, incluides resources like zip-codes,iso-codes and images.
+Developed with [FastAPI](https://fastapi.tiangolo.com/).
 This is used for [api-el-salvador-ui](https://github.com/caeher/api-El-Salvador-UI) as backend.

 ## How to use :ringed_planet:
 You can consume it from this [url](https://api-sv-maquilishuat.herokuapp.com/).
 Just check the documentation at the `/docs` endpoint to learn how to use it and its endpoints.